ALGIM droneSafe Workshops

 Does your council have a drone?
 A few years ago, the answer probably would’ve been no. Now, it’s becoming unusual if you aren’t at least dabbling in the world of remotely piloted aircraft.

 Compared to the early, Wild West era of drone flight, the Civil Aviation Authority has tightened up on the requirements for drone operators, and anyone from your council must be up-to-date with all the regulations surrounding drone flight to ensure you don’t fall afoul of civil aviation or health and safety rules.

-Run once a month, each course will have limited numbers, and is designed to give business operators of drone technology sufficient knowledge and understanding required to effectively and safely operate these devices within the law.It will not only give you an understanding of what operators need to do to ensure safety in flight but also why this is required and how environmental, human, and technological factors can affect flight.
+Run on demand, each course will have limited numbers, and is designed to give business operators of drone technology sufficient knowledge and understanding required to effectively and safely operate these devices within the law.It will not only give you an understanding of what operators need to do to ensure safety in flight but also why this is required and how environmental, human, and technological factors can affect flight.

 If you'd like to bring the course to your area, or have any other questions, email firstname.lastname@example.org

 CAA Parts 101 impose specific requirements on operators of unmanned aircraft that must be followed in order to ensure compliance with regulations.

 A key part of the regulations is the requirement to ensure that flight operations will not create a hazard to persons, property and other aircraft and these requirements mirror requirements under the Health & Safety at Work Act where the operations are carried out as by every person conducting a Business or Undertaking.
 There is a requirement under both CAA and Health and Safety rules that reasonable steps must be taken to ensure that safety requirements are met.

 The CAA regulations also demand knowledge of (and compliance with) the Remotely Piloted Aircraft regulations, and specifically require the operator to have knowledge of the airspace designation in the area of intended operation or be under the supervision of a person with this knowledge.